Ger-23/footy_friends/README.md

    - Content

-     - The code for the navigation in the header was influenced by the Love Running Project
+     - The code for the navigation in the header was influenced by the Love Running Project.

-     - Google and W3C tutorial provided helpful information for developing the site
+     - Google and W3C tutorial provided helpful information for developing the site.

    - Media

-     - Main image was taken from Pexels.com
+     - Main image was taken from Pexels.com.

-     - Social media link icons were taken from Font Awesome
+     - Social media link icons were taken from Font Awesome.

-     - Font styles were take from Google Fonts
+     - Font styles were take from Google Fonts.